IgnisDa/ryot/docs/content/integrations.md

 Integrations can be used to continuously update your media progress or inform external services about changes.
 They can be of following types:

-- _Push_: Ryot sends data to an external service when an event occurs.
 - _Yank_: Progress data is downloaded from an externally running server at a periodic interval.
 - _Sink_: An external client publishes progress updates to the Ryot server.

-## Push integrations

-You can enable the following push integrations:

-### Radarr

-Automatically add movies in the selected collections to Radarr.

-1. Obtain your Radarr API key by going to the Radarr general settings page.
-2. Fill the inputs in the integration settings page with the correct details.

-### Sonarr

-Automatically add shows in the selected collections to Sonarr.

-1. Obtain your Sonarr API key by going to the Sonarr general settings page.
-2. Fill the inputs in the integration settings page with the correct details.
+- _Push_: Ryot sends data to an external service when an event occurs.

 ## Yank integrations